- Download our Moving to Boston Guide (PDF)

-Boston is a small and compact city and most suburbs are well served by the city's comprehensive public transport systems.
+Boston is a small and compact city, and most suburbs are well served by the city's comprehensive public transport system.

-The majority of expats choose to rent rather than buy property in Boston.
-Unfortunately, the city is one of the most expensive cities in the USA and rental costs are high.
+There are several attractive areas and suburbs in Boston where newcomers can choose to settle, both within the city itself and in the surrounding towns.
+The majority of new arrivals decide to rent rather than buy property in Boston.
+Unfortunately, the city is one of the most expensive in the US and rental costs are high.

-For expats moving with children, it will be a priority to find a home in close proximity to a good school.
-Many of Boston's family-friendly neighbourhoods (and some of the city's best schools) are located outside the city limits.
+For newcomers moving with children, finding a home close to a good school will be a priority.
+Many of Boston's family-friendly neighbourhoods – and some of the city's best schools – are located outside the city limits.

-Westborough is a family-friendly town located west of Boston.
-There is a strong community spirit in this area and lots of local events taking place on weekends that the whole family can enjoy.
-Westborough is home to a number of good schools, which is why a lot of local as well as expat families choose to live here.
-The town is about 45 minutes by car from Boston's city centre and well served by MBTA commuter rail services.
-It is also well located in relation to major highways such as the Interstate 90, Route 30 and Route 9.
+Located west of Boston, Westborough is a family-friendly town with a strong community spirit and plenty of local events taking place on weekends.
+Westborough is home to some excellent schools, which is why many local and newly arrived families decide to live here.
+The town is about 45 minutes by car from Boston's city centre and well served by the MBTA commuter rail services.
+It is also well located in relation to major highways such as Interstate 90, Route 30 and Route 9.

-Newton is a safe and vibrant town located just outside Boston that is popular with families due to its excellent public schools.
-The town has easy access to downtown Boston, so Newton is convenient for those working in the city, but who want to live in a quieter area.
-Newton is one of the wealthiest urban areas in Boston so property prices are steep, but for those with the right budget, it's a wonderful place to raise a family.
+Newton is a safe and vibrant town located just outside Boston that is popular with families thanks to its exceptional public schools.
+This town is convenient for those working in the city but who want to live in a quieter area.
+It's one of the wealthiest urban areas in Boston, so property prices are inescapably steep, but for those with the proper budget, it's a wonderful place to raise a family.

 Brookline is a town located close to Boston and bordered by suburbs such as Jamaica Plain, Allston and West Roxbury.
-The area has historically been home to some of the best schools in Massachusetts and there are also excellent medical facilities, parks, shops and entertainment, making it a popular residential neighbourhood for families.
+The area has historically been home to some of the best schools in Massachusetts, and there are also exceptional healthcare facilities, parks, shops and entertainment, making it a popular residential neighbourhood for families.
 Brookline is also well serviced by the MBTA train and bus routes.

-The fact that Boston is home to a number of universities means that many suburbs filled with students.
-Rents in these areas tend to be a little lower and they have a lively feel to them.
+As Boston is home to several universities, many of the city's suburbs are filled with students.
+Rental costs in these areas tend to be a little lower, and they have a lively feel to them.

-Wellesley is a town outside of Boston that is popular with young professionals and students because of its proximity to a number of colleges and universities, including Wellesley College, Babson College and Odin College.
-Wellesley also attracts many families due to its excellent public schooling system.
+Wellesley is a town outside of Boston that is popular with young professionals and students owing to its proximity to numerous colleges and universities, including Wellesley College, Babson College and Olin College of Engineering.
+Many families are also attracted to Wellesley thanks to its excellent public schooling system.